Koyomi Araragi: Creation

 Araragi appears in the Monogatari light novels by Nisio Isin; the author said that the protagonist was meant to be a "stud" and abandon his desires and lose his propensity for love.
 However, the novel was re-written in the form of romantic comedy elements with a major focus on Araragi's relationship with his love interest Hitagi Senjougahara.
 The vampire Shinobu Oshino was kept in secret until Nisemonogatari where she is revealed to his sidekick after several scenes where she remains silent without major activities in the narrative.
 With the Monogatari novels, Nisio Isin has been delving into one character per story arc by writing their one-on-one conversations with Araragi by each arc.
 While Araragi is not depicted in the light novels' covers, he was still designed by novel illustrator Vofan.
 This generated rumors that Araragi was never drawn for the novels until VOFAN corrected this on Twitter by showing his illustration that predated the anime series.

 For the anime adaptations of the light novel, Araragi was voiced by Hiroshi Kamiya.
 The actor's work was divided into three categories: narration, monologue, and dialogue.
 He divided the text and devoted himself to processing it in a form close to the narration.
 Frequent switching between monologues and narration mixes objective explanations with the feelings of the Araragi which brought him difficulties.
 The number of sentences was overwhelmingly large, so if there is a number of words that one person could speak in a day, which led to several problems during recordings of the anime.
 Kamiya kept reading the novels to understand Araragi's character until the final school novel Owarimonogatari.
 Director Akiyuki Shinbo found Kamiya useful in the making of the anime adaptation noting he had already read the novels before the premiere.
 Erik Scott Kimerer narrated and voiced Araragi in the English-language audiobook version of Kizumonogatari, which was released by Bang Zoom!
 Entertainment on May 25, 2016.

+For the manga of the series, the authors said Koyomi's subtle expressions and gestures can convey more complex information.
+The fact that meaning can be understood without words can be seen as a way of "sharing the atmosphere" with the reader.
+Nisio Isin made emphasis on how the story often focuses on Araragi's relationship with Hanekawa when interacting with Oh!
+Great.
+She is the reason that Koyomi became a vampire, and she is also the mastermind of sorts.
+On the other hand, Senjougahara, who was freed from the crab, is a so-called wannabe, just like any other high school girl who keeps wishing to be "special," to be the protagonist even if it means tragedy, but in the end she is unable to become that, and is unable to even continue wishing for it.
+Koyomi, who is in the middle, in the grey zone, is the one who is the one between the two.
+Oh!
+Great also wanted to explore more the relationship between Koyomi and Shinobu in the manga as Bakemonogatari barely addresses their origin.